-FSU Panama City’s Illumination series features international guest speaker
+FSU Panama City’s Illumination event features international guest speaker

-Florida State University Panama City hosts international guest speaker Dr. Ieva Birka on May 31, as part of the “Illumination, Shedding Light on Diversity” series.
+Florida State University Panama City hosts international guest speaker Dr. Ieva Birka on May 31

 Birka will discuss “Harnessing the Potential of the Diasporas,” a topic she recently presented at Bielefeld University in Germany.
 “Diaspora” is a term used loosely to reference anyone outside their country or region of origin who also is interested in keeping ties, Birka explained.

 “In Germany, I spoke about this topic and the Ukraine and how diaspora has been able to contribute,” said Birka, a senior researcher at the Advanced Social and Political Research Institute at the University of Latvia, where she received her doctorate in political science.

 While her post-doctoral research has focused on diaspora engagement in developed friendly countries, Birka explained the war in Ukraine illustrates how diaspora populations can also be used to justify aggression, as Russia has claimed to be protecting the Russian speaking diaspora in Ukraine.